 Assemble stuffing, sweet potato casserole or green bean casserole.
 Store unbaked in the fridge, or bake and refrigerate.

-2 to 3 days before: Chop vegetables
+2 to 3 days before: Chop Vegetables

 Chopping vegetables